bkeej/SocialMeaningExp/README.md

 Some tools for probabilistic calculating and linguistic applications.

 Super preliminary for now --- at the moment, these are more learning tools for me than scientific tools for you.

 Maybe that will change soon!
-Some things I'll be adding in the near future
+Some things I'll be adding in the near future:

 -   Costs and temperatures (may require `listen` and `tell` like functionality, making the underlying monadic structures even more